ASUCICREPO/CLA-Chatbot/README.md

   Note: If you don't see the option to enable a model, ensure your AWS account and region support Bedrock model access.
 Contact AWS Support if needed.
 - AWS Account Permissions
-   - Ensure permissions to create and manage AWS resources like S3, Lambda, Knowledge Bases, AI Agents, Neptune, and Amplify, Websocket , and etc.
+   - Ensure permissions to create and manage AWS resources like S3, Lambda, Knowledge Bases, AI Agents, Neptune, Amplify, Websocket, etc.
    - [AWS IAM Policies and Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)

-## Deployment Using AWS CodeBuild and AWS CLI
+## Deployment Using AWS CodeBuild and AWS Cloudshell
 ### Prerequisites

 - Have access to CodeBuild and AWS Cloudshell